 For nurses, compassion, empathy and critical thinking go without saying.
 University of Cincinnati nurses build on these traits to become leaders in whichever setting they choose to work.

 A nationally recognized institution for our academic standards, diversity and inclusion efforts, technology application and research activity, we educate our students to put patients first, abide by ethical standards, innovate, open themselves to change and meet new workplace demands.

-For more than 125 years, we have provided students and alumni with learning experiences that extend far beyond the classroom.
+For 130 years, we have provided students and alumni with learning experiences that extend far beyond the classroom.
 Our mission is to ensure our graduates are empowered to think critically; advocate for patients and the profession; and explore, generate and apply nursing knowledge in any setting.
 We make that happen by leveraging technology and innovation, embracing equity and inclusion, promoting interprofessional collaboration and enabling experiential learning.

 Today, our more than 15,500 living alumni proudly reflect our tradition of leadership and core values of collaboration, accountability, integrity, respect and excellence as they work to improve the health of individuals and communities around the world.

 Develop nurse leaders who are empowered to generate, explore and apply nursing knowledge for evolving health care environments.

 Through the creative leveraging of technology, innovation and inclusive excellence, we will lead and impact the transformation of health care through strategic partnerships.